silviusimen/video_conversion_scripts/README.md

 # Video conversion scripts

-A set of scripts usefull for video file conversions
+A set of scripts to aid with CLI video file encoding